anonymousbitcoin/anon-full-node-wallet/claim-btcp.md

 Go to wallet > import one private key and enter the private key.
 It will ask if you want to sweep, for security reasons, you should press yes.

-Your Bitcoin private should be claimed now!
+Your Anonymous should be claimed now!